Screencaps

 Scott Bakula injured his foot in the production of "Runaway" and a few lines were added to this episode to explain his limp as he stumbles out of the space vehicle at the beginning of the episode.

-There were talks of creating a spinoff series with Moe Stien and his daughter in Milwaukee, according to Richard Herd.
+There were talks of creating a spinoff series with Moe Stein and his daughter in Milwaukee, according to Richard Herd.

 Captain Z-Ro was a real show!
 Check out the info on it here.

-Multiple references to the "Back to the Future" trilogy can be found in this episode including Moe's line, "See you in the future," the goggles and white coat Moe wears, and "Future Boy" is what young Doc calls Marty in 1955!
+Multiple references to the "Back to the Future" trilogy can be found in this episode including Moe's line, "See you in the future," the goggles and white coat Moe wears, and "Future Boy" is the nickname young Doc calls Marty in 1955!

 Kiss With History: